Northwest Iranian dermatophyte isolates: anthropophilic and geophilic

 Abstract

-Results: 39 (8.1%) of clinical specimens and 10 (8.2%) of environmental samples were morphologically and molecularly identified as dermatophytes.
-In the clinical samples, Trichophyton mentagrophytes /T. interdigitale species complex was isolated with the highest incidence.
-The dermatophytes comprising seven species of the four genera, viz., T. interdigitale (currently T. mentagrophytes) (n=15, 40.5%), Microsporum canis (n=10, 27%), T. verrucosum (n=5, 13.5%), T. rubrum (n=4, 10.8%), Myriodontium keratinophilum (n=2, 5.4%), and T. benhamiae (n=1, 2.7%).
-The geophilic identified species included Nannizzia gypsea (n = 5), Arthroderma multifidum (n = 2), Afanoascus flavisence (n = 2), and Nannizzia fulva (n=1).
+Results: Based on findings, 39 (8.1%) clinical specimens and 10 (8.2%) environmental samples were morphologically and molecularly identified as dermatophytes.
+In the clinical samples, Trichophyton mentagrophytes/T. interdigitale species complex was isolated with the highest incidence rate.
+The dermatophytes comprise seven species of the four genera, viz., T. interdigitale (currently T. mentagrophytes, n=15, 40.5%), Microsporum canis (n=10, 27%), T. verrucosum (n=5, 13.5%), T. rubrum (n=4, 10.8%), Myriodontium keratinophilum (n=2, 5.4%), and T. benhamiae (n=1, 2.7%).
+The geophilic identified species included Nannizzia gypsea (n=5), Arthroderma multifidum (n=2), Afanoascus flavisence (n=2), and Nannizzia fulva (n=1).

 Keywords